Home / News / Crypto / Bitcoin (BTC) / Top Government Bitcoin Holders: BTC Above $122k Sends Portfolios to New Highs

 China Bitcoin Liquidations

-China may have offloaded its 194,000 BTC stash seized from the 2019 PlusToken scam, dropping it entirely from the global rankings if confirmed.
+If confirmed, China may have offloaded its 190000 BTC stash seized from the 2019 PlusToken scam, dropping it entirely from the global rankings.

-At present, it is unknown if this gigantic haul of BTC worth $16.2 billion has been sold.
+It is unknown if this gigantic haul of BTC has been offloaded.

-The United Arab Emirates (UAE) is rumored to have more than double the holdings of the U.S. following multiple reports claiming it had amassed an absurd $35 billion in BTC.
+The United Arab Emirates (UAE) is rumored to have more than double the holdings of the U.S., following multiple reports claiming it had amassed an absurd 420,000 BTC.

 Former Binance CEO Changpeng Zhao, now based in the UAE, added credibility to these claims by sharing them on social media , though the figures remain unconfirmed.

-Meanwhile, the United States has formally established a Strategic Bitcoin Reserve, marking a major step in President Donald Trump’s pro-crypto agenda.
+Meanwhile, the United States has formally established a Strategic Bitcoin Reserve, marking a significant step in President Donald Trump’s pro-crypto agenda.

 The reserve could expand significantly under the BITCOIN Act, which proposes acquiring up to 200,000 BTC annually over five years.